-The integration testing is not so easy to grasp.
-Because many things can be integrated.
+The integration testing is not so easy to grasp, because many things can be integrated.
 Modules, components, layers, services or entire systems.
-Here integration tests differ from each other in some aspects.
-Different test environments, testers, test data or even the test basis.
+Here the integration tests differ in some aspects from each other.
+Different test environments, testers, test data or also the test basis.
 In the practice of software testing, a rough distinction can be made between two types of integration:

 - Component integration: Integration within the system, e.g. frameworks, modules, data management, etc.